vmware/container-service-extension/docs/README.md

 ### System Administrator Installation

-Allocate a new virtual machine to run `CSE` (the `CSE` appliance) or use one of the existing servers in the vCloud Director installation. `CSE` requires Python 3.
+Allocate a new virtual machine to run `CSE` (the `CSE` appliance) or use one of the existing servers in the vCloud Director installation. `CSE` requires Python 3.6 or higher.
 See the appendix at the end for installing Python 3 on different platforms.

 The `CSE` appliance doesn't need access to the network where the master template will be created (`network` and `temp_vapp` configuration parameters) or the tenant networks where the clusters will be created.
 The `CSE` appliance requires network access to the vCD cell, AMQP server and vCenter server.